-ADVANTAGES OF USING THE FLAT INSULATED PANEL FOR BUILDING A COLD-ROOM DOOR?
+THE BENEFITS OF THE FLAT INSULATED PANEL FOR A COLD-ROOM DOOR

 DESCRIPTION OF CASE STUDY: COLD – ROOM DOOR INSTALLATION USING RIBBED INSULATED PANEL

 I was inspecting the refrigerating chamber last year when I’ve noticed a cold – room door made of the ribbed insulated panel.
 The installer framed it with a stainless-steel profile and then has installed it on the cold room entrance.
 When I took a closer look, I noticed that there was quite a gap between the frame and the ribbed surface of the insulating panel.
 The installer had then filled that gap with an abundant dose of sealant, probably silicone.
 That silicone layer filled the gap duly, but at the same time, it attracted lots of dust and dirt, turning itself into a black-spotted dirt stripe that surrounded the insulating panel.
 That cold storage was in service just for a few months, and it already looked like a ten-year-old door.

 That was the situation of the totality of the cold – room doors in the area.
 At that moment, I’ve decided that I did not want our door for cold storage to look like that door.
 We have then made some tests, on which was the best strategy to implement the use of flat insulating panels among our cold-room customers.

 ADVANTAGES OF USING THE FLAT INSULATION PANEL FOR BUILDING A COLD-ROOM DOOR

 After several studies, we’ve decided to show the cold room installer, and its customers the three benefits of using a flat sandwich panel for assembling a cold – room door: